liffiton/Gen-Ed/DEVELOPING.md

-- **pyproject.toml:** Located at the project root, this is the central configuration file for the Python project, defining metadata, dependencies, and settings for tools like Ruff and mypy.
+- **pyproject.toml:** Located at the project root, this is the central configuration file for the Python project, defining metadata, dependencies, and settings for tools like Ruff, mypy, djlint, and pytest.
 - **instance/:** Also located at the project root (typically), this directory is configured via the `FLASK_INSTANCE_PATH` environment variable (usually set in `.env`).
 It holds persistent runtime-generated files not tracked by Git,